OctopusDeploy/docs/docs/deployment-process/releases/deployment-notes.md

 The reason for this is that in some scenarios different pre-release versions could be getting deployed to an environment where they co-exist.
 Consider deployments for an application installer or a NuGet package.
 You could have multiple branched versions of those co-existing in an environment at any given point, as an example, so the accumulation of work across releases has to be considered differently.

-Octopus therefore takes the position that pre-releases are a "work in progress" and will fail under the banner of "full" release when that are completed/merged.
-At that point the changes are then considered for accumulation across the "full" versions.
+Octopus treats pre-releases as a *work in progress* that will fall under the banner of *full* release when they are completed/merged.
+At that point, the changes are then considered for accumulation across the *full* versions.

 ## Deployment Change Variables